w3c/wai-curricula/intro.md

   <dt><strong>Assessment Methods</strong></dt>
   <dd><ul>
     <li><strong>Knowledge Questions</strong> &mdash; Learners should be able to explain different business case arguments for digital accessibility, and broader benefits of accessibility for people in different situations and contexts.</li>
-    <li><strong>Presentations</strong> &mdash; Learners may be able to develop potential business case arguments for their own organization, and present this to other learners as examples of how they can apply what they have learned.</li>
+    <li><strong>Presentations</strong> &mdash; Learners should be able to develop potential business case arguments for their own organization, and present this to other learners as examples of how they can apply what they have learned.</li>
   </ul></dd>
   <dt><strong>Notes</strong></dt>
   <dd><ul>